the-guitarman/soccer_match_timeline/README.md

 [![Built with Spacemacs](https://cdn.rawgit.com/syl20bnr/spacemacs/442d025779da2f62fc86c2082703697714db6514/assets/spacemacs-badge.svg)](http://github.com/syl20bnr/spacemacs)

-# soccer match timeline
+# Soccer Match Timeline

 A vertical timeline creator to display events of a soccer match with HTML/CSS/JavaScript.

+It's a subproject of my [club homepage](https://github.com/the-guitarman/club_homepage) project.
+The intension is to send all match events to all connected clients via websockets from the playing field directly and to display them as a timeline.
+Nice benefit: This way other imprecise messenger communication becomes useless.

 # Example